AntonioVispi/Fancy_Augmentation_for_Classification/README.md

 /.../epoch_142.pth \
 --metrics accuracy --metric-options topk=1
 ```
-For generation , and saving in the desired output folder, of `.pkl` file that contains all the details of the results on the images of the Test Set:
+For generation , and saving in the desired output folder, a `.pkl` file that contains all the details of the results on the images of the Test Set:
 ```
 python tools/test.py /.../Fancy_Augmentation_for_Classification/configs/efficientnet/Your_test_EfficientNet_B4.py \
 /.../epoch_142.pth \